opetitprestataire/label-studio/docs/source/guide/storage.md

 !!! note "Troubleshooting"
     - If your file preview returns zero files, verify the path under `/Volumes/<catalog>/<schema>/<volume>/<prefix?>` and your PAT permissions.
     - Ensure the Workspace Host has no trailing slash and matches your workspace domain.
-    - If previews work but media fails to load, confirm proxy mode is allowed for your organization in Label Studio and network egress allows Label Studio to reach Databricks.
+    - If previews work but media fails to load, confirm proxy mode is allowed for your organization in Label Studio (**Organization > Usage & License > Features**) and network egress allows Label Studio to reach Databricks.

 !!! warning "Proxy and security"